Last updated July 28, 2017.

 Learn more about how our quarterly scholarship may help you realize your dream of attending nursing school in Idaho.Apply Here

 Career Outlook for Family Nurse Practitioners in Idaho

 The next step in becoming a family nurse practitioner is becoming licensed by the Idaho Board of Nursing.
 After you graduate from your program, you can apply for an advanced practice license.
 After initial licensure, you have to renew your license every two years.
 Your nursing license will need to be renewed by August 31 in odd-numbered years.
 Unlike many other states, there are no continuing education requirements.

 Idaho has a fairly sparse population density throughout the state, which means that many residents are left in rural areas, without easy access to health care, including primary care services.
 As a result, there are openings for family nurse practitioners in rural areas that do not have physicians.
 You may choose to work in an urgent care setting, which includes diagnosing and treating mild illnesses.
 You could also choose to work in a clinic or hospital setting.
 This may include seeing the same patients on a regular basis, in addition to seeing patients for emergencies.
 Many nurse practitioners even choose to open their own clinic, which may allow you to offer care to communities that otherwise do not have health care options.
 Some of the largest nurse practitioner employers in Idaho include Amedisys, Covenant Dove, and MHM Services.

-Completing your nurse practitioner degree can also increase your earning potential.
-According to O*Net the median annual salary for a nurse practitioner in Idaho is $92,600.
-Nurse practitioners can earn between $65,800 and $133,700 per year in Idaho (O*Net, 2012).
+Completing your nurse practitioner degree may also increase your earning potential.
+According to BLS the median annual salary for a nurse practitioner in Idaho is $97,660 (BLS, 2017).
 The demand for nurse practitioners is also expected to grow through 2024 at a rate of 31%, making primary care nursing a viable long term career move (BLS, 2017).